-Inside you will find telescopes for star gazing (the ones in the sky!) and a planetarium with live shows.
-Entrance to the grounds and building is free.
+Inside you will find telescopes for stargazing (the ones in the sky!) and a planetarium with live shows.
+The entrance to the grounds and building is free.

 Griffith Park, a large parcel of land that is sometimes called the Central Park of LA, offers a ton of things for families to do.
 Including visiting a zoo and a merry-go-round.